philipxlee/baba-is-you/README.md

     * Ability to play as a guest or as a user, which would control the access you have to saving data to the leaderboard and social center.
     * Artificial player that moves towards a controllable character and kills them.
+    * Ability to control multiple elements on the grid simultaneously.
+    * Dynamic rule updating in game.
+    * Ability to have multiple windows running the game.

 ### Assignment Impressions